hamidzr/webcam-mods/README.md

 - set up a language server for development with Vim and VSCode
 - replace the facetracking model with mediapipe
 - move the config file to `$XDG_CONFIG_HOME`
+- cli support for settings currently supported by env variables

 features:
 - more stable edges for person segmentation